angles-n-daemons/angles-n-daemons.github.io/content/post/20200330-k8s-web-deployments.md

 ### Situation

 I saw a ping one day in our engineering channel that our web deploy was stuck.
-Quickly hopping in (and having come recently from a back end k8s shop) I quickly assured the group that although the stalled deploy (we can call **Deployment B**) had an unhealthy pod, our application would behave normally as kubernetes wouldn't forward traffic to a pod that didn't pass a healthcheck 🎉. **Deployment A** (the previous deployment) would continue to serve most of the traffic until the new deployment came up.
+Having come recently from a back end k8s shop, I quickly assured the group that although the stalled deploy had some unhealthy pods - kubernetes wouldn't forward traffic to a pod that didn't pass a healthcheck.
+In simpler terms - our deployment was healthy, and we didn't have anything to worry about because **Deployment A** (the previous deployment) would continue to serve most of the traffic until **Deployment B** (the new deployment) came up.

 Crisis averted right?
 It would seem that way until around 10 minutes later, when my manager popped in rather frantically to say the site was down.